 Day 14: - Ghunsa – Khambachen (4150m)

 Heading north from Ghunsa, the trail makes a gradual ascent through a forest of larch and juniper along the east bank of the river.
-After crossing a sandy, boulder-strewn floodpain, the path crosses a rickety, wood and stone bridge to the west side of the river at Rambuk Kharka (3720m).
-We glimpse the Jannu Glacier, later on we get a view of Jannu (7710m) we descend the mountainside to our camp at Khambachen and overnight staying there.
+After crossing a sandy, boulder-strewn floodplain, the path crosses a rickety, wood, and stone bridge to the west side of the river at Rambuk Kharka (3720m).
+We glimpse the Jannu Glacier; later on, we get a view of Jannu (7710m).
+We descend the mountainside to our camp at Khambachen and overnight staying there.

 Day 15: - Acclimatization day in Khambachen

 This is a rest day to allow your body to adjust to the higher altitude.
 The views from here are superb- the peaks of Khabur (6332m) and Phone (6645m) and Jannu are lined up at the east, while the snowcapped ridges beyond the Kanchenjunga Glacier loom dramatically to the north.
 Alternatively, you could try a bit of nature Photography.
 So deserve a rest today to collect our thoughts on how wild and wonderful everything has been so far.